Nature Champions: Bottlenose Dolphin

 <

-Bottlenose dolphins are inquisitive and playful.
+Bottlenose dolphins are intelligent, inquisitive and playful.
 They live in complex, highly sociable communities and females have been known to live for 50 years.
-Small, resident and coastal populations live in the Moray Firth, Hebrides and Sound of Barra.
+Resident and coastal populations live in the Moray Firth, Hebrides and Sound of Barra.
 Scotland is one of the best places in the world to see Bottlenose dolphins from land.
 A strong tourist industry, worth more than £4 million in the Moray Firth alone, has developed as a result.

 Action Needed